-5.0 ACTION PROGR 5.1 Key Pressures AMME - MEASURES Urban Wastewater Overview Systems Overview: A system for the licensing or certification by the EPA of waste water discharges from areas served by local authority sewer networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007 (S.I.
+5.1 Key Pressures RAMME - MEASURES Urban Wastewater Overview: Systems A system for the licensing or certification by the EPA of waster water discharges from areas served by local authority sewe networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007 (S.I.
 No. 684 of 2007).
-In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, • exclude or compromise the achievement of the objectives established for protected species and natural habitats in the case of European sites where the maintenance or improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters, designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
+In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: • cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, • exclude or compromise the achievement of the objective established for protected species and natural habitats in the case of European sites where the maintenance or improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters, designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
 The requirements of the European Communities (Quality of Shellfish Waters) Regulations, 2006 (as amended) have been fully integrated into the EPA licensing process In addition this process takes into account the effect of viruses on the quality of shellfish waters.
 The licence will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
 Each licence granted will be subject to enforcement by the EPA.
 Full details of each application and licence decision can be viewed online at www.epa.ie.
-The following is the position with the key waste water treatment plants for Sligo Bay: Rosses Point- primary treatment plant in place.
-A licence application was made by Sligo County Council in February 2009 according to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007(as amended).
-A combined scheme for Rosses Point, Cregg and Ballincar is currently included in the Water Services Investment Programme.
-A preliminary report has been approved.
-This application is currently under assessment.
-Strandhill- secondary treatment WWTP in place.
-A licence application was made by Sligo County Council in September 2008 according to the requirements of the Waste
+The following is the position with the key waste water treatmen plant for Castletownbere: Castletownbere - A Waste Water Discharge Licence was granted in respect of Castletownbere, to Cork County Council in March 2011, pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007(as amended).
+The Loca Authority must comply with the conditions as set out in the Licence and in particular sections 5.6 and 5.7 with regard to impact of Discharge, possible need for disinfection treatment and notification of incident to specified authorities.
+In the case above, compliance with any EPA Wastewate Discharge Authorisation will require detailed actions, including infrastructural works, if required, by the licensee within specified